 In March 2020, we issued our first corporate sustainability report, which detailed our ESG achievements.
 Our first step was to consult with independent advisors to support the development of the sustainability report, including pinpointing the ESG topics that are most important to both our internal stakeholders (employees and investors) and to our external stakeholders (customers, potential investors, and communities).
+In 2023, we revisited our material ESG topics to monitor and reassess those most important to our internal and external stakeholders.
+This assessment reflected a double materiality approach, which assessed both our inward and outward impacts relating to ESG topics.
 During this process, the following issues were determined to be the most material:

-Corporate Financial Performance
+Corporate Governance Financial Performance

-Governance

 Ethics and Compliance

 Supply Chain Sustainability

 Innovation Research and Development

 Delivering Value to Customers

 Employees Health, Safety, and Wellness

-Learning and Development
+Recruitment, Retention, and Development

-Equal Opportunity and Non-Discrimination

 Environment Energy, Emissions, and Climate Change

 Effluents, Waste, and Recycling

-Materials Used

 Environmental Compliance

-In March 2023, we issued our 2022 corporate sustainability report.
-Below are highlights from our 2022 corporate sustainability report summarizing our approach to certain material issues:
+In March 2024, we issued our 2023 corporate sustainability report.
+Below are highlights from our 2023 corporate sustainability report summarizing our approach to certain material issues: